cmu-db/noisepage/script/testing/junit/README.md

 # JUnit Testing Script

 This directory contains tests using Junit5.

+### src directory

-Under src, the moglib directory contains APIs from Wan's mogjdbc library used to handle database interaction
+1. The moglib directory contains modified APIs from Wan's mogjdbc library used to handle database interaction

+2. GenerateTrace converts input file consisting of sql statements to trace file format

+3. There are two sets of tests: trace tests and non-trace related junit tests.

-GenerateTrace converts input file consisting of sql statements to tracefile format TracefileTest takes in path to a tracefile and dynamically generate a test case for each query.
+* TracefileTest takes in path to a trace file from an environment variable called NOISEPAGE_TRACE_FILE and dynamically generate a test case for each query.
 (Test case: execute the query, get the result from database and check if the hash match)

-TrafficCopTest and WireTest are non-tracefile related tests.
+* TrafficCopTest and WireTest are non-trace related junit tests.

-TestUtility provides a list of utility methods
+4. TestUtility provides a list of utility methods.
+It contains supporting functions shared across tests.
+Supplement as needed.
+Avoid duplicating code in tests.

+### traces directory

+The traces directory contains trace test files that end with .test

+### Instruction to use FilterTrace:

+1. Establish a local postgresql database

+2. Start the database server with "pg_ctl -D /usr/local/var/postgres start"

+3. Prepare your input trace file

+4. In the command line, after the code compiles (ant compile), run ant filter-trace with 5 arguments: path, db-url, db-user, db-password, and skip-list Command format: ant filter-trace -Dpath=PATH_TO_YOUR_FILE -Ddb-url=YOUR_JDBC_URL -Ddb-user=YOUR_DB_USERNAME -Ddb-password=YOUR_DB_PASSWORD -Dskip-list=DESIRED_SKIP_LIST

+5. An output trace file should be produced called xxx_new (XXX is the input) Rename output.txt to contain .test (like xxx.test) for it to be included in future junit test runs

+Example:

+Given sql input file select.test under traces directory, jdbc url jdbc:postgresql://localhost/jeffdb, db username jeffniu, password "", and skip-list [CASE,BETWEEN,WHERE,abs(,WHEN], the command should be:

+ant filter-trace -Dpath=traces/select.test -Ddb-url=jdbc:postgresql://localhost/jeffdb
+-Ddb-user=jeffniu -Dpassword="" -Dskip-list=“CASE,BETWEEN,WHERE,abs(,WHEN"

+The output file contains all traces as before, except that for a query that contain any keyword within the skip-list, a "skip" tag is added above the query so that when TracefileTest is run the query would be skipped.
+For a query that doesn't contain any keyword within the skip-list, its hash will be updated with postgresql.

-Instruction to use GenerateTrace:
+### Instruction to use GenerateTrace:

-First, establish a local postgresql database
+1. Establish a local postgresql database

-Second, start the database server with "pg_ctl -D /usr/local/var/postgres start" Third, in the command line, run ant compile
+2. Start the database server with "pg_ctl -D /usr/local/var/postgres start"

+3. Write your own sql input file.
+Format: sql statements, one per line, comments allowed (start line with #)

-Finally, run ant generate-trace with 4 arguments: path, db-url, db-user and db-password Command format: ant generate-trace -Dpath=PATH_TO_YOUR_FILE -Ddb-url=YOUR_JDBC_URL -Ddb-user=YOUR_DB_USERNAME -Ddb=password=YOUR_DB_PASSWORD Format of your input file: sql statements, one per line An output file should be produced called output.txt which is of tracefile format
+4. In the command line, after the code compiles (ant compile), run ant generate-trace with 4 arguments: path, db-url, db-user and db-password Command format: ant generate-trace -Dpath=PATH_TO_YOUR_FILE -Ddb-url=YOUR_JDBC_URL -Ddb-user=YOUR_DB_USERNAME -Ddb-password=YOUR_DB_PASSWORD

+5. An output file should be produced called output.txt which is of trace file format.
+Rename output.txt to contain .test (like xxx.test) for it to be included in future junit test runs

+Example:

+Given sql input file select.sql under traces directory, jdbc url jdbc:postgresql://localhost/jeffdb, db username jeffniu and password "", the command should be:

+ant generate-trace -Dpath=traces/select.sql -Ddb-url=jdbc:postgresql://localhost/jeffdb
+ -Ddb-user=jeffniu -Ddb-password=""

 ## Installation and pre-requisites